Edinburgh-Stingers-IHC/constitution/README.md

 **Management Team:** Comprised of the Team Manager, Secretary, and Treasurer.
 Responsible for day-to-day operations and management of the Club.

-**Board:** Comprised of the Management Team plus the Chair and one elected member representative.
+**Board:** Comprised of the Management Team plus the Chair.
 Responsible for oversight, budgets, appeals, and constitutional review.

+For the avoidance of doubt, the Head Coach is not a member of the Board or Management Team and holds no voting rights on Board or Management Team matters.
+The Head Coach may be invited to attend in an advisory (non‑voting) capacity when relevant.

 *Note: A committee member (on either the Management Team or Board) may hold only one elected/voting committee role at a time.
 A committee member may additionally hold one or more non-committee roles (e.g., Fixture Secretary, Head Coach, Bench Coach) provided those roles do not carry voting rights.
-Appointed, non-voting roles are excluded from the one-role limit.*
+Non‑committee, non‑voting roles are excluded from the one‑role limit.*

-All Management Team posts (Team Manager, Secretary, Treasurer), the Chair and the elected member representative on the Board are available for election at the AGM (or appointment to fill vacancies as required) and are held until the next AGM, where incumbents may seek re-election.
+All Management Team posts (Team Manager, Secretary, Treasurer), the Chair, and the Head Coach are elected by the members via the amendment process described in Section 17.
+Elections are typically confirmed at the AGM but may be proposed and adopted mid‑season under Section 17.
+Incumbents may seek re‑election annually.

 Office bearers may be replaced within the office period if circumstances arise or if the bearer wishes to relinquish the post.
 Replacements may be voted in at a special meeting or seconded under the authority of a quorum of the relevant body (Management Team quorum = 2; Board quorum = 3).